 A few users found that the Phantom 4 did seem to fit a little bit tight, however, and required a little care when zipping up.
-Nevertheless, our users were impressed with the room inside and the fact they could carry ample gear in addition to their drone.
+Nevertheless, our users were impressed with the room inside and the fact they could carry ample gear in addition to their drones.

-LowePro has definitely been the winner for me in these backpacks; both the one designed for Mavics and the FPV racing drones.
+LowePro has definitely been the best drone backpack winner for me in these backpacks; both the one designed for Mavics and the FPV racing drones.
 Their outer shells are durable and interior padding ample.
 The compartments in the interior ensure your drone stays securely in place without putting too much pressure on any important parts.
 Their zippers are second to none and the stitching is superior and is designed to last.

 Yes, you do pay more for them but the price is totally worth the quality and is very likely to last the lifetime of the drone itself!